Implement a GDPR Compliance Program

 Moreover, Salesforce offers customers a robust data processing addendum containing strong privacy commitments that few software companies can match.
-This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules, our Privacy Shield certification, or standard contractual clauses.
+This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules or standard contractual clauses.

 Finally, Salesforce publishes Trust and Compliance documentation for each of our major services.
 This documentation describes the architecture of each service, the security- and privacy-related audits and certifications the service has received, and the applicable administrative, technical, and physical controls.
 The documentation also describes the infrastructure environment and entities material to our provision of services.